 Due to Injury

 Occasionally we all hit our hands on things, and sometimes bang or break nails.
 This can lead to significant pain if you break your nail underneath your fake nail.
 Be careful!

-Fake nails are a great way to quickly improve your appearance.
-They’re easy, and many nails are reusable if properly cared for.
+Fake nails are a great way to improve your appearance.
 However, some people may encounter problems with fake nails, including pain.
 Stick to actual nail glues, and don’t risk bad outcomes and damage to the nail with random other glues.